 Hours & Locations

 This program requires a full-time (40 hours per week) commitment mix of onsite at ITS office locations and remote work.
-The program runs for 14 weeks, starting in May and ending the first week in August.
 Under some circumstances, you may be allowed to take a course while participating in the program, but this must be approved by your supervisor and the Internship Planning Team in advance of accepting an offer.

 This is a full-time, paid position of $18-$21/hr, based on your academic level.
 ITS's competitive pay is based on skills and both academic and work experience.

 We have technical and non-technical opportunities in a variety of disciplines, including customer service, desktop support, administration, project management, software development, infrastructure, networking, communications, human resources, business analysis, planning, and security.
 You will be matched to a department based on your interests and skills.
 The ITS Internship Program works with several campus partners interns may be placed into.
-Student interns are accepted from a variety of majors and are not limited to STEM.
+Student interns are also accepted from a variety of majors and are not limited to STEM.

 – Himaja Motheram, U-M | Infrastructure, Database Administration